paketo-buildpacks/paketo-website/content/docs/howto/php.md

 Additional configuration can also be provided via environment variables.

 ### Provide your own web server configuration file
-If either `httpd` or `nginx` are the selected web server, users can provide their own configurations in the form of a server-specific configuration file.
+If either `httpd` or `nginx` are the selected web server via the `BP_PHP_SERVER` environment variable, users can provide their own configurations in the form of a server-specific configuration file.

 #### Provide `httpd` specific configuration
 In the `httpd` case, user-included configuration can be placed be found in the application source directory under `<app-directory>/.httpd.conf.d/*.conf`.
+This is helpful in the event that you want to set custom settings that are not configurable via environment variables in the PHP HTTPD buildpack.

 #### Provide `nginx` specific configuration
 In the `nginx` case, user-included configuration can be placed in the application source directory under `<app-directory>/.nginx.conf.d/`.
 Server-specific configuration should be inside a file named  `*-server.conf`, and HTTP configuration should be inside a file with the naming structure `*-http.conf`.
+This is helpful in the event that you want to set custom settings that are not configurable via environment variables in the PHP Nginx buildpack.
+Check out [Nginx documentation][external/nginx-conf-docs] for what settings can be applied to server and HTTP blocks.

 ### Configure FPM settings
 The PHP buildpack includes support for the [PHP FastCGI Process Manager][external/fpm] (FPM) when used in conjunction with a web server.
 In this case, the [PHP FPM buildpack][bp/fpm] will generate FPM configuration for you to work with the web server of choice.
-On top of setting up FPM configuration, the buildpack will consider configuration from:
+On top of setting up FPM configuration, the buildpack will consider configuration from user provided sources (see `Override Default FPM Configuration` section below)

-- PHP  (in the PHP Dist buildpack)
-- other buildpacks (such as PHP Nginx)
-- the user (see `Supply user-provided FPM configuration` section below)

 Check out the [PHP Reference documentation]({{< ref "docs/reference/php-reference" >}}) for an enumeration of the defaults set for